-In support of the Division of Professional Ministry Studies' commitment to develop students' biblical interpretation and practical ministry skills, the Doctor of Ministry sharpens the minister in leadership and preaching and teaching.
-Courses are taught by selected resident and adjunct faculty who are experts in their teaching fields and blend lectures, peer learning, and experientially oriented projects.
+In support of the Division of Professional Ministry Studies' commitment to develop students' biblical interpretation and practical ministry skills, the Doctor of Ministry sharpens the servant of the Lord in Pastoral Ministry, Expository Preaching, and Biblical Counseling.
+Courses are taught by selected resident and adjunct faculty who are experts in their teaching fields, blending lectures with peer learning and experiential projects.

-The Doctor of Ministry degree is a 32-credit professional-development program for men engaged in pastoral or missionary ministry who have completed a Master of Divinity degree or its equivalent (72 credits).
+The Doctor of Ministry in Expository Preaching or Pastoral Ministry are both 32-credit professional-development programs for men engaged in vocational ministry who have completed a Master of Divinity degree or its equivalent (72 credits).
+Since the Doctor of Ministry in Biblical Counseling does not include preparation for preaching ministry, both men and women who qualify for this program are invited to apply.
+See BJU's position statement on complementarianism at bju.edu.

 Students who hold a master's degree in a ministry-related area should contact the Seminary office to inquire how many leveling courses may be needed to achieve Master of Divinity equivalency.